SleeplessDev-null/osticket-prereqs/README.md

 <h2>This concludes the installation of osTicket.
-I hope the guide was simple and understandable </h2>
+I hope the guide was simple and understandable but of course there is more to setting up osTicket so this guide will be split into 3 parts.  </h2>